splunk/observability-workshop/docs/Lambda/Initial_run/Check_env.md

 ---
 ## 4. Verify logs in Cloudwatch

-Even if there are no errors and you ha.///÷,.≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥≥..........≥≥.1`ve the above result  check the Cloudwatch logs:
+Even if there are no errors and you have the above result, check the Cloudwatch logs to verify they have been created.
 Go to CloudWatch Browser tab hit the refresh button and check if all four logs have been generated.

 ![ec2-shop3](../../images/lambda/Initial_run/ClouwdWatchLogs-created.png){: .zoom}